To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Plus, remitting sales taxes is often more involved than filling out a simple spreadsheet and writing a check.
 More and more countries are mandating additional requirements to stay compliant.
 For example:

-• Countries such as Colombia, Japan, Mexico, Serbia, and others require local representation, meaning you have to hire someone with a physical presence in that country to be responsible for your tax liability.
-This can cost anywhere from $5k to $15k per year.
+- Countries such as Colombia, Japan, Mexico, Serbia, and others require local representation, meaning you have to hire someone with a physical presence in that country to be responsible for your tax liability.
+This can cost anywhere from US$5k to US$15k per year.

-• Countries such as Serbia, United Kingdom, Taiwan, and others require electronic invoicing (it applies to non-resident companies, as well).
-This typically costs companies $2k-$5k per year.
+- Countries such as Serbia, United Kingdom, Taiwan, and others require electronic invoicing (it applies to non-resident companies, as well).
+An average sized company will pay around US$10k annual for these services.
 Note: E-invoicing mandates are increasing at an alarming rate — with the EU rolling out universal electronic invoicing requirements by 2028.

-Finally, wiring international tax payments is not easy or free.
-The corresponding and receiving banks both charge fees and there’s the additional risk involved with foreign transactions.
+Finally, wiring international tax payments isn’t easy or free.
+The corresponding and receiving banks both charge fees, and there’s the additional risk involved with foreign transactions.

-So, while Stripe has taken an important step towards helping you collect sales tax by acquiring TaxJar, they’re a long way from providing an end-to-end solution for sales tax and international tax.
+So, while Stripe has taken important steps toward helping you collect sales tax, they’re a long way from providing an end-to-end solution for sales tax and international tax.

 FastSpring